rlach/wiki-import/README.md

 ## How to use

+Open journal entry you want to import wikipedia to, on top of the window you'll find `Wiki` button.
+Click it, and you'll see dialog window with import settings.

-There are two ways to import the conent:
+There are two ways to import the content:

 * Enter the full url of the page you want to import (including https)
   - If url is filled in all other fields are ignored.